Domestic Violence Defense Lawyers in Las Vegas Helping Clients Find Justice

 3RD OFFENSE

-For the third and any subsequent offense within 7 years, is guilty of a category C felony and shall be sentenced to 1-5 years in the Nevada State Prison NO PROBATION and up to a $10,000 fine.
+For the third and any subsequent offense within seven years, is guilty of a category C felony and shall be sentenced to 1-5 years in the Nevada State Prison NO PROBATION and up to a $10,000 fine.

 Where Can I Find More Information on Domestic Violence Charges in Nevada?